 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
 Yes Section 6 of our policy sets out the varied and accessible ways in which a resident can make a complaint and the reasonable adjustments we make.
 Section 14 of the policy contains our EDI statement and how we monitor accessibility.
 We have an Equality Diversity and Inclusion Strategy which is published on our website Our complaints eform asks if the customer has any additional support or requirements On our complaints handling survey, we ask a question on 'How easy it was to make a complaint' - During 24/25, 77% found it easy to make a complaint.
 We published our revised Reasonable Adjustment Policy in June 2024.
 This is a summary of the 24/25 complaint handling survey results.
 See section 1.5 for actions to improve accessibility.
 We made 8 reasonable adjustments in 24/25 3.2 Residents must be able to raise their complaints in any way and with any Yes Section 4 of our policy sets out roles and responsibilities of staff and we train Our policy states in Section 4 "'All staff are trained and have responsibility for recognising complaints member of staff.
-All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.

-all our frontline staff in identifying complaints and understanding the next steps (Section 13) and passing on to our trained complaint handlers

-Complaint handing is a mandatory part of our on boarding.
+All staff m aware of the complaints pro- be able to pass details of th complaint to the appropriat within the landlord. ocess and he all our frontline staff in identifying complaints and understanding the next steps (Section 13) and passing on to our trained complaint handlers Complaint handing is a mandatory part of our on boarding.
 We communicate through our e-bulletin to staff and team briefs when there's a change in policy.

-On our complaints handling survey, we ask a question on 'How easy it was to make a complaint' - and making sure that if they are not responsible for handling the complaint that they support the resident by referring the complaint to the appropriate person quickly and explaining the next steps to the resident."-
+On our complaints handling survey, we ask a question on 'How easy it was to make a complaint' - During 24/25, 77% found it easy to make a complaint This is a summary of the 24/25 results and making sure that if they are not responsible for handling the complaint that they support the resident by referring the complaint to the appropriate person quickly and explaining the next steps to the resident."
+Complaint policy at section 13 states: 'Mandatory Complaint Handling training is available as eLearning and provides a basic overview of the complaint policy and procedure.
+This training forms part of the Corporate Induction for all new members of staff and we expect existing staff to complete refresher training at regular intervals.
+This ensures that all staff can recognise a complaint, making sure that if they are not responsible for handling the complaint to the appropriate person quickly and explaining the next steps to the resident.
+The Customer Services Team delivers in-depth Complaint Handling training to managers, investigating officers and contractor investigating officers.
+This will ensure officers have the skills to handle, investigate and respond to complaints effectively.
+On completion of this training, the complaint handler will have the skills to; Deal with complaints on their merits, act independently and have an open mind.
+Give the resident a fair chance to set out their position.
+Take measures to address any actual or • Give the resident a fair chance to set out their position.